hov172/hov172/README.md

 **IT Manager | IT Enthusiast**
 📍 NYC, USA

-I build tools that make IT support and administration faster, smarter, and easier — from Wi-Fi diagnostics and network printer utilities to automated browser bookmark backups, MDM integrations, and cross-platform authentication tools.
+I build tools that make IT support and administration faster, smarter, and easier — from Wi-Fi diagnostics and network printer utilities to automated browser bookmark backups, MDM integrations, display troubleshooting, and cross-platform authentication tools.
 My work focuses on practical, reliable solutions for Windows, macOS, and iOS environments.

 ---